-The Endorsement programs incorporate a two-year sequence of courses that allows students interested in careers in health sciences and social justice to pursue in-depth explorations of those areas, similar to a major in college.
+The Concentrations Programs incorporate a two-year sequence of courses that allows students interested in careers in health sciences and social justice to pursue in-depth explorations of those areas, similar to a major in college.

 Learn more about the Health Sciences and Social Justice programs:

 This program offers students the opportunity to deepen their oratory and reflection skills.
 Students accepted into the Preacher Program will plan and participate in prayer services, liturgies, and public speaking/broadcasting venues.
 Students will learn techniques on preparedness, presentation, and

 homiletics, and be able to utilize these skills in all aspects of community life.

 One Schoolhouse is a consortium committed to providing an independent school educational experience in an online environment.
 As an affiliate, MSDA offers additional courses through the program.

 Podcast: From the Hilltop